tristan-f-r/tristan-f-r/README.md

 > [My catalogue](https://leodog896.github.io) will have a more sorted and fair list.

-i am reachable by email: pub.tristanf@gmail.com
+i am reachable by email: pub.tristanf@gmail.com or by carrier pigeon (email me for coordinates)

-if you want to reach me quickly, message me via Discord. otherwise, I should respond to essential emails within a week.